 If you live in a block of flats with shared areas it is important that all residents take turns to clean all areas.
 If you are frail, elderly or disabled you may find it difficult to carry out your cleaning responsibilities.
 If this is the case you should contact your local housing office.

 Shared areas along with stairs and passages should be kept clear of any potential risks to health and safety.
 Any issues should be highlighted to your local housing office.

-If you need to report a repair you can contact the repairs centre using the contact details on this page.
+To report a repair, contact the repairs centre using the contact details on this page.